mokkjack/Minesweeper-Project2/README.md

 # EECS 581 Project 1

 ## TODO:
+- Generate the Mines in the game manager
+- Create the function for revealing multiple zero squares

-- Create the layout for the project/get it to show a window
+- Create the front end for boxes
+    - Box generation
+    - Box revealing method
+- Handle the click event and make sure it works

 ## Issues Experienced: